olafhartong/sysmon-modular/README.md

 This is a Microsoft Sysinternals Sysmon configuration repository, set up modular for easier maintenance and generation of specific configs.

-## NOTICE; Sysmon 8.02 is not compatible with this configuration.
-Please use Sysmon 8.0.
-Weblog with reasoning will follow soon
+## NOTICE; Sysmon 8.02 is not compatible with this configuration, it will cause severe blind spots in your logging.
+Please use Sysmon 8.0 or 8.0.4

 **Note:**
 I do recommend using a minimal number of configurations within your environment for multiple obvious reasons, like; maintenance, output equality, manageability and so on.